 It’s fun, it’s cool (when you’re not wiping out) and it’s simple to learn.
 So strap in, grab on and dive right in for a wet and wild wakeboarding adventure!
 Far from being a ‘drag’, you’ll soon find that thrills and spills are the name of the game as you twist and turn to keep your balance, maintain control and stay onboard.
 It’s easier said than done so prepare to find out what you’re made of and get ready for a dunking in this rip roaring, rough and ready adventure.

-A top choice:Receive an extended introduction to wakeboarding in Exmouth, Devon.
+A great idea:Receive an extended introduction to wakeboarding in Exmouth, Devon.
 Spend 30 minutes practising on land, 30 minutes on water, and then 15 minute trying your hand at a few tricks.

 Way back in 1922, a man named Ralph Samuelson from Minnesota, USA, decided it would be a good idea to strap two pieces of wood to his feet, and get someone (his brother Ben, in the end) in a boat to pull him along the surface of a lake.
 Lake Pepin, to be exact, in, strangely enough, Lake City.